killeik/lipstick/README.md

 ## Install

+Here are three ways you can install Lipstick on a Pig:

 😇 [Download and run this installation script.](https://codeberg.org/small-tech/lipstick/raw/branch/main/dist/install)

+🤓 Clone this repository and run the `./install` script.

-😈 Or, if you enjoy living dangerously, pipe it from here to your shell (ooh, naughty!)
+😈 Or, if you enjoy living dangerously, copy and paste one of the following into your terminal (ooh, naughty!)

 __Using wget:__